rbardaji/generic-api/docs/environment-for-development.md

 Using the command line tool "uvicorn" to execute the code with the command `uvicorn app.main:app --reload` on the root folder is necessary to execute code.

 It is recommended to run the code locally on a computer to test and debug it prior to deploying it to a production environment.

+# Running Tests

+It is recommended to run the pytest tests if changes have been made to the code.
+To run the tests, simply type the command `pytest` in the root directory of the repository.
+This will ensure that any changes made to the code have not broken any existing functionality.